 Have a question?

 We love questions and we love to help.
 Especially by providing practical solutions to real-world problems.
-If you have a question, take advantage of our ASK AN EXPERT feature at the top of the page.
-Or simply email us at firstname.lastname@example.org.
+If you have a question, simply email us at [email protected].
 It's a great way for both of us to learn new things.
 In fact, your questions are the source of many of our most interesting FAQs.